cwendel16834/database/readme.txt

 Description: An iterator type for traversing the records in a Table
 _______________________________________________________________________________________

-Entry{}
+Attribute{}
-Description: This is a structure to contain the name and attribute type of an entry
+Description: This is a structure to contain the name and type of an attribute

 Parameters:
-entryName: name of the attribute
+attributeName: name of the attribute
-entryType: a string name of the type of the attribute
+attributeType: a string name of the type of the attribute

-Return Value: a new Entry structure
+Return Value: a new Attribute structure
 _______________________________________________________________________________________

 Table::Table()